-ASC, Raytheon Australia and Defence CASG build and maintain Collins Class submarines at Osborne Naval Shipyard (ex Techport Australia sold to federal govt in 2017) naval shipyards, Osborne, Adelaide, SA - map from Defence SA
+ASC, Raytheon Australia and Defence CASG (Capability Acquisition & Sustainment Group) build and maintain Collins Class submarines at Osborne Naval Shipyard (ex Techport Australia sold to federal govt in 2017) naval shipyards, Osborne, Adelaide, SA - map from Defence SA

-Australian Marine Complex is at Henderson WA where patrol boats will be built for RAN in Naval Shipyards and HMAS OTAMA will be scrapped.
+Development WA - Australian Marine Complex is at Henderson WA where patrol boats will be built for RAN in Naval Shipyards and HMAS OTAMA will be scrapped.

 As a civilian in our own private company, we will explore Defence software engineering projects in Canberra or elsewhere in Australia, NZ, UK or Canada.